-The Irish Wolfhound can be calm and dignified or playful and goofy, depending on the situation.
-But across the board, this gentle giant with a wiry coat and whiskered face is easygoing and reliable.
+The Irish Wolfhound can be calm, goofy, and playful depending on the situation.
+But across the board, this gentle giant with a wiry coat and a whiskered face is easygoing and reliable.

-In those first three years it can be gawky and clumsy.
+In those first three years, Irish Wolfhounds can be gawky and clumsy.
 This can be a potentially destructive time, but the payoff is worth it.

-Most members of this breed are friendly and actually expect to be petted.
-They aren’t hard-wired to be guard dogs, but this a good thing, considering that it’s pretty close to being the biggest dog breed in the world.
+Most members of this dog breed are friendly and actually expect to be petted.
+The Irish Wolfhound isn’t hard-wired to be a guard dog, but this a good thing, considering that it’s pretty close to being the biggest dog breed in the world.

 The sweet and sensitive nature of this breed makes it easy to train.
-They respond better to positive rewards than heavy-handed jerking though.
+However, Irish Wolfhounds respond better to positive rewards than heavy-handed jerking.

 The Shiloh Shepherd looks similar to a German Shepard.
 And that makes sense.